 17 min read

-Fair trade represents a paradigm shift, advocating for a more equitable global trade system that values people and the planet.
+Fair trade represents a major shift, advocating for a more equitable global trade system that values people and the planet.

 In this article, we will explore the principles, impact, challenges, and future trends of fair trade, providing an insightful journey into the world of ethical commerce.